carderne/carderne.github.io/_posts/2020-05-15-potter-curse-grep.md

 layout: single
 title: "Harry Potter and the Curse of the Grep"
 date: "2020-05-15"
-excerpt: "Adverbs, adverbs, every where, nor any use for them. (aka Rowling's editor needed regular expressions)"
+excerpt: "Adverbs, adverbs, every where, nor any use for them."
-tags:
-- inside
 ---

 I know I'm not the [first](https://www.livemint.com/Leisure/i8wjh4uNOfjbcZNuVvMPQM/The-adverbs-that-gave-JK-Rowling-away.html) [person](https://www.livewritethrive.com/2015/11/23/oh-those-lovely-adverbs/) to notice this.
 But it's fun anyway.
 Also: I don't have a problem with either Harry Potter or adverbs.